- Purchase the complete Expat Arrivals Sydney Guide (PDF)

 Some of Australia's largest companies, and indeed some of the largest companies in the world, are based in and around Sydney.

-Those in financial or insurance services, in particular, will find plenty of opportunities to join one of the lucrative firms in the area.
-Alternatively, expats looking for work in healthcare, retail or manufacturing sectors will also find large-scale industries which command growing levels of employment.
+Those in financial or insurance services, in particular, will find plenty of opportunities in the area.
+Alternatively, expats looking for work in healthcare, retail or manufacturing sectors are also likely to secure employment.

 Finding a job in Sydney

-There are a variety of jobs available in Sydney and the city's government is constantly doing its part to stimulate job creation.
+There is plenty of work in Sydney and the city's government is constantly doing its part to stimulate job creation.
 Expats often have questions about where to find information on available jobs.

-The best place to start looking for a job is through the internet.
-Looking for a job this way has many advantages: it’s free, new listings are put up frequently, and expats can start job hunting even before they arrive in Australia.
-Job hunters can also filter a search by location, sector, salary and position, which saves a great deal of time and makes the process of job hunting far more efficient.
+The best place to start looking is on the internet.
+Looking for opportunities online has many advantages: it’s free, new listings are put up frequently, and expats can start job hunting even before they arrive in Australia.
+Job seekers can also filter a search by location, sector, salary and position, which saves a great deal of time.

 For those who already know what type of work they want, approaching recruitment agencies can be highly beneficial.
-There are hundreds of them in Sydney.
-Expats can find agencies for all types of jobs ranging from office admin and management to hospitality and construction.
+There are hundreds of them in Sydney, and expats can find agencies for all types of jobs ranging from office admin and management to hospitality and construction.

 Lastly, expats would do well to put their networking skills to work.
 Word of mouth and personal recommendations are highly valued in Australia.
 Approaching a company directly and enquiring about roles can be a gateway to opening up opportunities down the line.